-If you're looking for a quick, healthy and tasty recipe, Japanese-style fried vegetables are perfect!
-This dish combines fresh, crunchy vegetables with subtle, aromatic Asian flavors.
-Here I offer you a revisited version with chestnuts , adding a sweet and comforting touch to this dish.
+If you're looking for a quick, healthy, and delicious recipe, Japanese-style vegetable stir-fry is perfect!
+This dish combines fresh, crisp vegetables with subtle and aromatic Asian flavors.
+Here, I offer a twist on the classic version with chestnuts , adding a sweet and comforting touch to this dish.

 Preparation